Photo Repair & Restoration

 • Faded black and white photographs

-• Water-damaged prints, colour or black & white
+• Damaged prints, colour or black & white

 • Missing sections requiring reconstruction